 - Parents are responsible for keeping adult children alive no matter what the circumstances.

 - You can only be as happy as your saddest child.

-For parents (or other loved ones) who believe the above myths, it requires a real emotional overhaul to think, let alone behave, any other way.
-Those five myths were the guides of my life, filled my head, and changed me into someone no one wants to be.
-As an enmeshed parent, I was no help to anyone.
+I had to let go of those five myths that were the guides of my life.
+While they may have worked for babies and toddlers, they ruined my relationship with teen and adult children.
+Those myths had filled my head and changed me into someone no one wants to be.
+As an enmeshed parent, I was unhappy, and worse, I was no help to anyone.

 - I loved the ridiculous.

 - I laughed and mugged around a lot.
 People thought I was funny.

 - I danced to the music and played the piano.
 I sang with the radio.

 - I was preoccupied with orchids, gardens, weeds, bread-making.
 Seasonal bounty.

 - I really liked food.